css89/OC_Latitude_7370/README.md

 - QHD+ Touchscreen Display
 - Realtek ALC256 Audio (rebranded as ALC3246)
 - 43 Wh battery
+- BIOS version 1.18.5 (you should be an the same version if you plan to use my ACPI files!) https://dl.dell.com/FOLDER05870297M/1/Latitude_7370_1.18.5.exe (needs to be done on Windows)
+- OpenCore v0.58

 Working:
-- EC Power management
+- EC power management
-- HD515 with hardware acceleration
+- HD515 with full hardware acceleration
 - USB-C charging
 - Audio as Apple-ALC layout-id 56(0b000000)
 - display brightness control